mlrun/mlrun/docs/install.md

 on Windows or Mac, [Docker Desktop](https://www.docker.com/products/docker-desktop) is recommended.
 MLRun fully supports k8s releases up to, and including, 1.21.
 2. The Kubernetes command-line tool (kubectl) compatible with your Kubernetes cluster is installed.
 Refer to the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for more information.
 3. Helm CLI is installed.
-Refer to the [Helm installation instructions](https://helm.sh/docs/intro/install/) for more information.
+Refer to the [Helm installation instructions](https://helm.sh/docs/intro/install/) and [sources](https://github.com/helm/helm/releases/) for more information.
 4. An accessible docker-registry (such as [Docker Hub](https://hub.docker.com)).
 The registry's URL and credentials are consumed by the applications via a pre-created secret.

 > **Note:**